osgav/osgav-blog/content/post/rundeck-on-aws-part-i.md

 #### Also!

-Lately I stumbled across this interesting paper (via the Rundeck website) on using Rundeck in a security environment - very interesting read: [SANS Institute: Rundeck for Secure Script Executions](http://rundeck.org/news/2016/08/17/rundeck-sans-whitepaper.html)
+Lately I stumbled across this interesting paper (via the Rundeck website) on using Rundeck in a security environment - very interesting read, particularly section 3: [SANS Institute: Rundeck for Secure Script Executions](http://rundeck.org/news/2016/08/17/rundeck-sans-whitepaper.html)